azamsharp/azamsharp.github.io/_posts/testing.md

 | AddMovieView | AddMovieViewModel |
 | MovieDetailView | MovieDetailViewModel |

 Each view is represented by its own view model.
 Consider an application that consists of 20+ screens, you will end up with 20+ view models.
 A typical view model can consists of networking code (through a networking layer), UI validation and data transformation code.
 Each of these view models conforms to ```ObservableObject``` protocol.
 The main purpose of ```ObservableObject``` protocol is to define a new source of truth.
 Source of truth is one of the most important concepts in SwiftUI as it is responsible for keeping the data and the view in-sync.
 In a client/server application, source of truth is the server.
-So, if the source of truth is the same, why are we creating new source of truths for each view by conforming to ```ObservableObject``` protocol.
+So, if the source of truth is the same, why are we creating new source of truths for each view by introducing a view model by conforming to ```ObservableObject``` protocol.

-> This doesn't imply that you have to restrict yourself to just one ```ObservableObject``` or source of truth for your entire application.
+> This does not imply that you have to restrict yourself to just one ```ObservableObject``` or source of truth for your entire application.
 While you can certainly incorporate multiple ObservableObjects into your application, their introduction should not be solely driven by the inclusion of a new view.
 The primary motivation behind introducing a new ObservableObject should stem from the integration of a new source of truth.
 Furthermore, you'll come to understand that there are instances where you'll introduce ObservableObjects based on the bounded context of the application.
 This is covered later in this article.

 Another concerns arises from the fact that in a client/server application, most of these view models will need to communicate with the server.
-So, if you have a dozen screens and each screen is accompanied with a designated view models then it means you need to inject the networking layer to each of those view models using the principles of dependency injection.
+So, if you have a dozen screens and each screen is accompanied with a designated view model then it means you need to inject the networking layer to each of those view models using the principles of dependency injection.
 This can result in the following implementations:

 ```swift
 struct MoviesApp: App {